 As expected, Pain Specialist is the largest group providing medical care for CPP with 27.4% seeing a Primary Care Provider or General Practitioner.
 The PCP group was higher than expected, considering the fallout from the CDC Guidelines and the stigma associated with treating chronic pain patients.

 Reason for Using a Provider

 As expected, the majority of those seeing a pain specialist are doing so because they are referred by their PCP.
 This is due in part to an inaccurate interpretation of CDC guidelines but also because PCP’s believe they are more likely to be targeted by law enforcement or a medical board if they treat CPP.
-A small sample survey done by Dr. Pooja Lagisetty, from the University of Michigan Medical School and the VA Ann Arbor Healthcare System, covers the primary reasons why PCP’s have stopped treating chronic pain.
+A small sample survey was done by Dr. Pooja Lagisetty, from the University of Michigan Medical School and the VA Ann Arbor Healthcare System covers the primary reasons why PCP’s have stopped treating chronic pain.
 Some states have Medical Board Regulations requiring a referral to a pain specialist under certain conditions.
 Surprisingly only 3.7% see a pain specialist because their insurance provider requires it.
 Other limiting factors are the availability of providers in a geographical area, requiring some patients to drive in excess of 200 miles round trip to see a specialist.